artefactual/automation-tools/README.md

 The Storage Service upload requires access to the Archivematica pipeline's currently processing location path (the shared path) in order to copy the DIP folder in before sending a requests to the Storage Service to process that DIP.
+The DIP creation request requires to configure the script with the credentials from a Storage Service's administrator.

 ### Configuration